Mkratenstein/FlodownBot/README.md

 3. **Platform Deployment**
    - Make sure to set all required environment variables in your deployment platform
-   - The bot requires Python 3.11 or higher
+   - The bot requires Python 3.8 or higher
    - Ensure the deployment platform has enough memory (recommended: 512MB+)
+   - For Heroku deployment:
+     - Add Python buildpack
+     - Set environment variables in the platform settings
+     - The Procfile will automatically use the correct Python version

+4. **Environment Setup**
+   - Create a virtual environment (recommended):
+     ```bash
+     python -m venv venv
+     source venv/bin/activate  # On Windows: venv\Scripts\activate
+     pip install -r requirements.txt
+     ```
+   - Or use system Python:
+     ```bash
+     pip install -r requirements.txt
+     ```

 ## Commands
 - `/testinstagram`: Test the Instagram monitor by fetching the latest post